- We focus on what has worked for 10,000+ patients & medical research.

 - They are not actually chalky until you remove the toenail polish.

-- This is not fungus but can be very easily compared to this due to extensive dryness.
+- White chalky toenails are usually not a fungus but can be very easily compared to this due to extensive dryness.
 There is a comparable toenail fungus called superficial white onychomycosis.

 - Any moisturizing lotion will work great for dehydrated toenails: So don’t just buy the ones that I am recommending!

-- These options are great for both repairing and killing any fungus if you think that may also be going on.
+- These options are great for repairing and killing any fungus if you think that may also be happening.

 - If it sounds like you have just keratin granulations: use something around the house and start doing it TODAY!